aminblm/awesome-52WeeksOfAI/README.md

 ##### Prompts

 ```
-Use the information about [Project] to write the tasks and issues for the repository [Project].
+Use the information about [Project] to write the tasks and issues for the repository of the project.
 For each task of the list, kindly:

 1. rewrite the task title
 2. Write a task description
 3. make a checklist of 5 subtasks using each task from the task list "- [ ] {substasks}":

-Information about [Project] {{
+Information about the project{{

 }}